MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Production/production-how-to-post-output-quantity.md

 ---
-    title: How to: Post Output Quantity | Microsoft Docs
+    title: How to Post Output Quantity | Microsoft Docs
     description: The output quantity represents the work progress in the form of the finished quantity.
     services: project-madeira
     documentationcenter: ''